-A massive public art project lit up the sky over El Paso and Juárez this month, prompting conversations both funny and serious, political and personal.
+In November, a massive public art project lit up the sky over El Paso and Juárez, prompting conversations both funny and serious, political and personal.

 Oscar J. Martínez’s new book pushes back against the historical amnesia, toxic politics and stereotyping that have shrouded the city for decades.

 A vocal group of American critics claims that Juarez is not a place of disproportionate violence against women.
 Here’s why they’re wrong.